joannasam/dataviz-portfolio/final-project-part-two.md

 # Wireframes and Storyboards

-Below is a storyboard bringing the data life through a story following Emily - a graduate student at Carnegie Mellon University - who struggled with her mental health and found help and support in faculty and peers.
+Below is a storyboard bringing the data life through a story following Emily - a graduate student at Carnegie Mellon University - who struggled with her mental health and found help and support through faculty and peers.

 - The storyboard below has been created using Shorthand.
 - The wireframes have been developed in Python by providing prompts to ChatGPT.